Raziel1stBorn/NCHNAP688-Sum1/README.md

 ## Project Management Tools

   The project management tool used is GitHub Projects.
+The Iterative Project Planning template was selected so that the iterations and sprints can be clearly shown and managed.
 There are three planned iterations:

   1) <b>Iteration 01</b><br>
      09 December 2024 - 15 December 2024<br>